 Securities and Exchange Commission v.
 Michael L. Rothenberg, et al., Case No. 1:11-CV-1803 (N.D.
 GA.)

-SEC Charges Micheal L. Rothenberg and his company, Four Five, with Securities Fraud
+SEC Charges Michael L. Rothenberg and his company, Four Five, with Securities Fraud

 The United States Securities and Exchange Commission (“Commission”) announced the filing of a civil injunctive action in Atlanta, Georgia on June 2, 2011, alleging that Michael L. Rothenberg (“Rothenberg”) and the company he controlled, Four Five, LLC (“Four Five”) operated a fraudulent “Prime Bank” scheme that violated the antifraud provisions of the federal securities laws.